syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 ## Public-key cryptography

 If you're already familiar with hashing and public-key cryptography concepts, you can skip to the [next section](#in-practice).
-Otherwise, this section briefly explains the two core concepts required to understand the underlying mechanics of how track signatures work.
+Otherwise, this section tries to briefly explain the two core concepts required to understand the underlying mechanics of how track signatures work.

 ### Hashing